Humanist Vampire Seeking Consenting Suicidal Person (2023)

 Dir.: Ariane Louis-Seize; Cast: Sara Montpetit, Felix Antoine Benard, Steve Laplante, Sophie Cadieux, Noemie O’Farrell; Canada 2023, 88 min.

-Ariane Loise-Seize opts for an extravagant title in her deadpan feature debut.
-Co-written with Christine Doyon, this quirky Canadian comedy is a roller-coaster of conflicting emotions centred around Sasha, a bloodthirsty vampire who would rather die than harm.
+Ariane Louis-Seize opts for an extravagant title in her deadpan feature debut.
+Co-written with Christine Doyon, this quirky Canadian comedy is a roller-coaster of conflicting emotions centred around Sasha, a bloodthirsty vampire who would rather die than do any harm.

 In Montreal, we meet family favourite Sasha celebrating her birthday.
-The gift of a piano goes down well and proves her to be a natural on the ivories, but a clown follows next as her first victim.
+The gift of a piano goes down well and proves her to be a natural on the ivories but a clown emerges as her first victim.
 The family can’t wait for her get their fangs into this helpless ‘amuse-guele’ but Sasha gives it a wide berth.

-Sasha has been groomed for her life of bloodlust with a diet of German vampire movies of the silent era.
-But this gorefest has the opposite effect on her: Sasha feels empathy for human potential victims and enters adulthood (she is 68, but looks decades younger) without draining a single drop of the crimson nectar she craves.
+Sasha has been groomed with a diet of German vampire movies of the silent era for her life of bloodlust.
+But this gorefest has the opposite effect on her: Sasha feels empathy for potential human victims and enters adulthood (she is 68, but looks decades younger) without draining a single drop of the crimson nectar she craves.

 Maybe she’s a late developer?
 Her father, (LaPlante) an academic, is philosophical and bides his time but her mother (Monpetit) is impatient for Sasha to get her fangs into someone: “I am not going to hunt for you for the next 200 years” is a warning cry, so Sasha spends a spell with her aunt to cut her teeth and get cracking.